 Note that revenue bonds are different from another type of municipal bonds called general obligation (GO) bonds.
 The repayment of general obligation bonds is secured by all the revenues generated by an entity, including their tax revenues.
 The repayment of revenue bonds is guaranteed only by revenues obtained by the projects that were subsidized using the bonds.
 Tax revenues are not used at all.

 1. Longer time to maturity

-Since revenue bonds are used in projects that require large investments, the bonds feature long maturities.
+Since revenue bonds are used for long-term projects, the bonds feature long maturities.
 Generally, the maturity dates of the bonds often range from 20 to 30 years.
 In addition, they come with a face value of $1,000 or $5,000.
 Both the interest and principal payments are made from the operating revenues of a project.
 However, if a project does not produce enough revenues to make the payments, the payments can be deferred to a later date.

 2. Higher returns than general obligation bonds

 At the same time, revenue bonds usually provide higher returns to investors compared to general obligation bonds.
 The higher returns can be justified for several reasons.
-Firstly, there is a greater probability of non-repayment of the revenue bonds because they are only secured by the revenue streams generated by a project.
+First, there is a greater probability of non-repayment because they are only secured by the revenue streams generated by a project.

 Example of Revenue Bonds